-If the stack is un-used for a long period of time (more than 4 weeks) and it's performance goes down 50% to the rated power at 28.8V after 30 minutes operation, we recommend do the following steps.
+If the stack is un-used for a long period of time (more than 4 weeks) and it's performance goes down 50% to the rated power at 43.2V after 30 minutes operation, we recommend do the following steps.

 Note: Generally, injecting water into the stack it is not recommended.
 Only if the performance of the stack decreases 50% is it recommended to inject water into the stack to activate the stack before operation.
-Rejuvenate by injecting water into the stack:
+Rejuvenate by injecting water into the stack (the following pictures are only for reference):